The tutors on my course made my experience at University. They offered more than their job role required them too.

-My role includes giving advice on harm minimisation, diet, lifestyle and supporting doctor's clinics.
-My duties include drug testing, dealing with prescriptions, paperwork, updating care plans, safeguarding, risk assessments and supporting other team members.
+This role included giving advice on harm minimisation, diet, lifestyle and supporting doctor's clinics.
+My duties included drug testing, dealing with prescriptions, paperwork, updating care plans, safeguarding, risk assessments and supporting other team members.
 I completed a six weeks placement at Doncaster Drug and Alcohol team during my time at university and made some excellent contacts during this time.

 What advice would you give current students and recent graduates embarking on a similar career path?

 To gain as much experience from their placement as they can and to make as many contacts as possible.